Bridges of Life

 In a lifetime if you are giving the blessing of living past your sixties. ( I lost my father when he was 62) you most certainly have crossed quite a few bridges.

-Age 13 moves you from childhood to teenage years
+At Age 13 you move from childhood to teenage years

-Age 40 moves you onto a path they call midlife years
+During Age 40 you head onto a path they call midlife years

 Age 50-60 moves you onto a path of retirement years